Indemnity and PPO-based benefit plans: 1 (800) MD-AETNA (632-3862)

 OMA’s Contracting Workshop Series

-In the past few years, insurance companies have discontinued offering commercial "risk" contracts to physicians.
-To abide by Federal and State legal guidelines, physicians must now independently and individually assess and negotiate commercial contracts directly with insurers.
-To have a greater impact on the contracting process, physicians must be equipped with the tools necessary to deal directly with the insurance companies.
-The OMA offers a two-part educational workshop designed to help physicians and office managers obtain more favorable contracts and assure that companies are adhering to the payment terms and conditions of those contracts.
-For more information, visit www.theoma.org/workshops.
+Over the past few years, contracting with health plans has become both more complex and more economically important to physicians.
+Many seemingly innocuous contract terms can have devastating effects on the physician practice.
+To have a greater impact on the contracting process, physicians and their office managers/administrators must be equipped with the tools necessary to deal directly with health plans.
+The OMA offers educational workshop designed to help you secure more favorable contracts with health plans and assure that companies are adhering to the payment terms and conditions of those contracts.
+Learn more at www.theOMA.org/workshops.